dmbarbour/glas/docs/GlasObject.md

 Internal ref nodes are useful for structure sharing within a glob, and external refs can control memory use and support structure sharing between globs.
 External refs must be combined with *Accessors* to support fine-grained structure sharing, i.e. sharing component values between globs.

+*Note:* I originally wanted to support an offset into external refs, but that greatly complicates precise GC analysis and other tooling.
+Instead, we can support a pattern for random access if we want one.

 ### Accessors

 Accessors support fine-grained structure sharing between globs.
-For example, we could define a common dictionary then use accessors to reference individual definitions.
+For example, we may define a common dictionary then use accessors to reference individual definitions.

-* *path select* - headers use same encoding of path bits as stem nodes (ttt = 100), followed by a target value offset (perhaps to an external ref).
-Represents the value reached by following the path into the target.
+* *path select* - headers use same encoding of path bits as stem nodes (ttt = 100), followed by an offset to the target value.
+Represents the value reached by following the path into target.
 * *list drop* - header (0x08) followed by count (varnat + 1) then by a list-like value.
 Represents value reached by following path of count '1' bits.
 * *list take* - header (0x09) followed by count (varnat + 1) then by a list-like value.
-Represents value after replacing the node at count '1' bits with a leaf node (unit).
+Represents value after replacing the node immediately after count '1' bits with a leaf node (unit).

-The *internal ref* node (0x88) is equivalent to encoding the 0-bit prefix for *path select*.

-Accessors are oriented around Glas Object list and radix-tree structures because that's what we index.
-List accessors work for any value with a contiguous right spine, i.e. list-like values.
-However, they are most optimally applied to list nodes.
+The 'path select' nodes include 'internal reference' (node 0x88 - select an empty path).
+All path select nodes use a reference to the target value, but an inline value can effectively be expressed via zero offset.

+The 'list-like' values for the two list accessors only require a contiguous right spine of given length.
+But these accessors will be much more efficient if applied to an indexed list (see *Lists* below).

 ### Annotations

-Annotations can include rendering hints for projectional editing, metadata for provenance tracking, suggest in-memory representations for acceleration at load-time, and otherwise support tooling.
+Annotations can include rendering hints for projectional editing, metadata for provenance tracking, or recommend specialized runtime representation for acceleration at load-time.
+Their role is to support tooling.
 Each value in Glas Object may have a list of annotations (usually empty) by applying annotation nodes.

-* *annotation* - header (0x04) is followed by offset to annotated value, then by the annotation value.
+* *annotation* - header (0x04) is followed by offset to annotation value (the metadata), then by the annotated value.

+A runtime may feasibly drop these annotations or provide effectful access to read and write certain annotations.
 Glas Object annotations emphatically *do not* replace annotations at other layers, such as the Glas program model.

-A runtime could feasibly drop annotations or provide access effectfully.
+*Security Note:* Security or privacy sensitive data should paired with some random bits to resist guesswork (cf. [Tahoe's convergence secret](https://tahoe-lafs.readthedocs.io/en/tahoe-lafs-1.12.1/convergence-secret.html)).
+Further, it should be marked as sensitive via annotation so runtimes and tools know to aggressively expunge that data and avoid sharing it as part of a larger glob that should is logically unreachable due to use of accessors.

 ### Lists